Gibby Haynes: Work in film and television

 In the mid-1980s, Haynes and the band interspliced footage from a raucous Detroit concert with pontifications on consciousness, mostly while lying together in a large bed, in the concert video Blind Eye Sees All.
 Haynes and Johnny Depp produced a mini-documentary about John Frusciante's life called Stuff.
 In late 1992, Haynes appeared in GWAR's first long-form video, Phallus in Wonderland, as director Fritz Wang.
 Haynes appeared briefly in Jim Jarmusch's 1995 film Dead Man as a man being fellated in an alley.
-He also has a very small cameo appearance in Gregg Araki's 1997 film Nowhere and the Adult Swim television show Delocated.
-Additionally he appears as uncredited in CB4.
+He also has cameo appearances in Gregg Araki's 1997 film Nowhere as an eclectic party host named Jujyfruit and the Adult Swim television show Delocated.
+Additionally, he appears as uncredited in CB4.

+Haynes plays a friar in the 2023 independent film The Sweet East.